 As you can see, that corner needed some help.
 Since I added the console table that did help a little bit, but I could still see those wires.

-Now let’s get to building this DIY blanket ladder.
+Now let’s get to building this fun decorative ladder idea.

 Supplies you’ll need when making this DIY blanket ladder